 Michael Reynolds, Division Wide Programs Manager

-- Participation in the Continuing Professional Development (CPD) Program:
+- Participation in the Continuing Professional Development (CPD) Program

-- Complete the Reflective Self-Assessment
+- Complete the Reflective Self-Assessment.

 - Establish learning goals and create a learning plan to accomplish the learning goals.

-- Accrue 30 professional development activity (PDA) points in line with your learning plan and retain documentation of the completed activities.
+- Accrue 30 Professional Development Activity (PDA) points in line with your learning plan and retain documentation of the completed activities.

-- Qualifying for Deemed Status:
+- Qualifying for Deemed Status

-- You may qualify for Deemed Status at the time you renew your license if you participated in a program of continuing professional development through employment with a state of Colorado agency, an accrediting body recognized by the board, or other entity approved by the board; and you were in compliance or on track to meet compliance with that program during the entire 2 year DORA renewal cycle immediately preceding the renewal of your license.
+- You may qualify for Deemed Status at the time you renew your license if you participated in a program of CPC through employment with a state of Colorado agency, an accrediting body recognized by the board, or other entity approved by the board; and you were in compliance or on track to meet compliance with that program during the entire 2 year DORA renewal cycle immediately preceding the renewal of your license.

-- Receiving a military exemption:
+- Receiving a military exemption

 - Licensees who have been called to federally funded active duty for more than 120 days for the purpose of serving in a war, emergency, or contingency may request an exemption for the continuing professional competency requirements for the 2-year renewal period that falls within the period of service or within six months following the completion of service.
 To apply for a military exemption, visit www.colorado.gov/dora-military/renewal-fee-waiver.

-Details about how to meet CPD requirements by the three methods above can be found in the CPC Program Manual and other documents listed in the Resources section below.
+Details about how to meet CPC requirements by the three methods above can be found in the CPC Program Manual and other documents listed in the Resources section below.
 Audits of compliance will be conducted after a renewal period ends.

 - CPC Program Manual - this document explains, in detail, continuing professional competency requirements and the CPD Program.